Latteralus/MCPHR/plan.md

 ### Key Architecture Components:

 1. **Shared React Frontend**:
-   - Core UI built with React.
+   - Core UI built with React and TypeScript.
-   - `sql.js` runs in the browser, storing data in memory or optionally persisting via IndexedDB.
+   - `sql.js` runs in the browser, storing data in memory and persisting via IndexedDB.

 2. **Optional/Future Node.js Backend** (not needed immediately):
    - When we need multi-user functionality or a production environment, we can introduce an Express server that connects to a remote PostgreSQL database.

 3. **Database Strategy**:
-   - **Initial**: `sql.js` in the browser (compatible with the same schemas we’ll use in PostgreSQL).
+   - **Initial**: `sql.js` in the browser (compatible with the same schemas we'll use in PostgreSQL).
    - **Future**: PostgreSQL for robust data storage.

 4. **Synchronization Layer**: